LuisFelipeRamos/graphzilla/README.md

-A graph library created by me in order to study a little bit more about this data structure and the algorithms that involves them.
+A graph algorithms library created by me in order to study a little more about this data structure.